Eminem: Before the Fame

 Eminem Comes to Los Angeles

-The next thing that happened was Marc gave me a call and said that Em had been invited to a mc battle in LA called the Rap Olympics that was put together by Wendy Day.
-This would be the first time Marshall had ever been to LA or seen the ocean.
+The next thing that happened was Marc gave me a call and said that Em had been invited to an emcee battle in LA called the Rap Olympics sponsored by Rap Sheet that was put together by Wendy Day.
+This would be the first time Marshall had ever been to LA.

-There would be an open mic battle followed by a team competition.
+First, there was an open mic battle followed by the team competition.
 The team competition was east coast vs west coast.
-Em was on the east coast squad with Juice, Wordsworth, Quest the Mad Ladd and Thirstin Howl the 3rd.
+Em was on the east coast squad with Juice, Wordsworth, Kwest the Mad Ladd and Thirstin Howl the 3rd.
 The west coast squad was made up of cats from Project Blowed.

-The week that Em, Marc Kempf and Paul Rosenberg were going to be in town I took off from work so that I could drive them around town to the places that they needed to go.
+The week that Marshall, Marc Kempf and Paul Rosenberg (who became the president of Def Jam Records) were going to be in town I took off from work so that I could drive them around town to the places they needed to go.

 Em, Marc and Paul were staying at a hotel on Sunset Blvd. close to the cross section with La Brea.
-I had a little old beat up ’85 Honda Accord that I had drove cross country from Michigan that I drove them around in.
+I had a little old beat up ’85 Honda Accord that I had driven across country from Michigan that I drove them around in.

 Before the Battle

-The Rap Olympics was held at an old jazz club near LAX airport in Inglewood.
-I had never been there before but Paul Rosenburg had an address and I had my trusty Thomas Guide to get us there.
+The Rap Olympics was held at an old jazz club near LAX airport in Inglewood called The Proud Bird.
+I had never been there before but Paul Rosenberg had an address and I had my trusty Thomas Guide to get us there.

 During the day leading up to the battle there was a music seminar with classes for hopeful unsigned artists.

 When we got there we saw all kinds of rappers, demos in hand, promoting themselves.
-There were kids from all over the country as far away as NY and Florda.
+There were kids from all over the country as far away as NY and Florida.

-We met up with Thirstin and kicked with him for a minute.
+We met up with Thirstin and kicked it with him for a minute.
 He dropped a verse and was like “Em, go ‘head and spit.”
-So Marshall spit a hot 16 bars.
+So Marshall hit him with a hot 16 bars.

-After the cypher we went with Thirstin to the hotel that Juice, Quest, and Wordsworth were at.
+After the cypher we went with Thirstin to the hotel that Juice, Kwest, and Wordsworth were at.
 So this was the squad including Eminem.

 Juice and Em were real cool with each other even though they had battled to the end at the Scribble Jam earlier that year.
-I think they got along so well because of how much they respected each other.
+I think they got along so well because of how much respect they had for each other.

-Em knew Quest from when he went to the east coast.
-Quest was invlolved in the Lyricist Lounge and was the one that convinced Wendy Day to put Em on the East Coast squad.
+Em knew Kwest from when he went to the east coast.
+Kwest was invlolved in the Lyricist Lounge and was the one that convinced Wendy Day to put Em on the East Coast squad.
 He had mad respect for Em.

 Wordsworth was a cool cat.
 Young kid, mad skills.

-Above is one of Eminem's promotional shirts that we all wore when he came to Los Angeles for the Rap Olympics.
+Above is one of Eminem's promotional shirts that we all had when he came to Los Angeles for the Rap Olympics.

 Freestyle at the Venue

 When we got to the Proud Bird Em started to get ready for the battle.
-The team battle was after the individual battle.
+The team competition was after the individual battle.

-Em was the only one on the east coast squad that competed in the individual battle.
+Em and Kwest were the only ones on the east coast squad that competed in the individual battle.
 The prize was $500 dollars and Em was broke so he needed to win the battle.

 Em and Kim had split at this point and Em had been evicted from his apartment.
 He needed the money, bad.
 When he flew back to Detroit he was literally homeless and had to go to his mom’s place.

-Marc Kempf, Paul Rosenburg, Em and I were sitting at one of the tables waiting for the battle to begin.
+Marc Kempf, Paul Rosenberg, Em and I were sitting at one of the tables waiting for the battle to begin.
 Em started freestylin’ to get warmed up for the battle.

-The table was covered with flyers, stickers and leaflets promoting different underground artist, record labels, distributors etc. that had attended the conference.
+The table was covered with flyers, stickers and leaflets promoting different underground artists, record labels, distributors etc. that had attended the conference.

 As Em was freestylin’ we would hand him a flyer or sticker and he would work it into his rap.
 He freestyled non-stop until every flyer that covered the table was on the floor.
-He spit ill rhymes for like 45 minutes straight!
+He spit ill rhymes for like an hour straight !

 It wasn’t until after he was done that we thought to record it.
-He kept going for a little bit and we got like 3 verses on tape.
+He kept going for a little bit and we got like 3 freestyles on tape that no one has ever heard.... until now.
+Check out the video below.
+I have an unedited audio recording of the individual battle that I will post one day.

-So that battle was crazy!
+So the battle was crazy!
 Em was the only white kid in the battle and everybody thought he was gonna be wack.
 You could just tell when he stepped on stage.

-What most people don't know is that the first MC that Eminem battled in the video above was from Detroit.
-I don't remember the kids name but he can be seen in the Phat House video wearing a tan baseball cap with an orange bill.
+What most people don't know is that the first MC that Eminem battled in the video below was from Detroit.
+I don't remember the kids name but he can be seen in the Phat House video wearing a tan baseball cap with an orange bill and that's why Em gave him such a warm embrace at the end of the battle.

 The emcee for the event went from casually giving Em the mic and saying “go” to snatching the mic from him to stop the slaughter.

 Next Em battled a female MC.
-Well, just check the video above to see the massacre.
+Well, just check the video below to see the massacre.

 I don’t even know what the next kid was thinking going into a rap battle.
 He had a geri curl, a black Compton hat and he was dressed in all black.
 Wearing all black at a battle isn’t a bad strategy but this kid’s blacks didn’t match.
 With those things going against him he never had a chance.